Tushar0704/address_book/README.md

 Choose option 2.
 Searching by Name:
-Enter the first name and last name of the contact you wish to find.
+Enter the first and last names of the contact you wish to find.
 The address book will search for the contact and display the results if found.